TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-using-helm.md

 This guide provides a clear and concise, step-by-step recipe for launching the Tyk Enterprise Developer Portal using helm charts.

 ### Create the `tyk-enterprise-portal-conf` secret
 Make sure the `tyk-enterprise-portal-conf` secret exists in your namespace.
+This secret will automatically be generated during the Tyk Dashboard bootstrap if the `dash.enterprisePortalSecret` value is set to `true` in the `values.yaml`.

-If it does not, you can create it by running the following command.
+If the secret does not exist, you can create it by running the following command.

 ```bash
 kubectl create secret generic tyk-enterprise-portal-conf -n ${NAMESPACE} \